RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### ES doesn't detect my controller when started at boot!

 Your controller driver is likely being started after EmulationStation.
 An easy way around this is to add a "sleep" command in the EmulationStation start script in `/usr/bin/emulationstation`.
 [More information here.](http://www.reddit.com/r/raspberry_pi/comments/16w9qn/emulationstation_and_a_logitech_dual_action/c816dz1)

+### My gamepad is interpreted as a keyboard, so I can't configure it!

+Unfortunately, due to a poor design choice on my part, keyboard controls aren't easily configurable.
+You'll need to modify the ES source code and recompile.
+Fortunately, this is actually pretty simple.
+[See this post for more details.](http://wiki.libsdl.org/moin.cgi/SDL_Keycode)